Gizra/Gizra-Way-Book/approach_mission.md

 But where are we going to save this information?
 Is it going to be at the `user` entity?
 Well, remember that `user` can have more than one `membership`, so it will be very complex to put all this data at the `user` entity.
 Additionally, the email sends based on a membership's timestamp, so it makes more sense that the `membership` will hold the information about the emails who was send.
 Well, this won't be good enough ether, because we need to send three emails (3 month, 1 month and 1 day before the membership expire), and it's to much data to put at at the `membership` entity.

-In that case it will be better to create new entity.Let's call it `email log`.
+In that case it will be better to create new entity.
+Let's call it `email log`.

 ![](10.jpg)